atg/SPLDB/README.markdown

 ### Extending Languages

-The following keys are currently used:
+The following keys are currently accepted for use:

     name (string):
         A display name for the language, complete with spaces and correct capitalization.
 This should be the *most common* rendering of the name.